mayfan/maynara.com/src/pages/about/index.md

           taking ownership of the entire product experience.

-          * **Tactical:** Creation and implementation of a Design System uplifting the product’s usability and accessibility
+          * **Tactical:** Creation of a Design System uplifting the product’s usability and accessibility

-          * **Strategic:** Building and scaling up a design team while being part of the roadmap strategy definition
+          * **Strategic:** Helping in the process of building and scaling up a design team while being part of the roadmap strategy definition

           * **Commercial:** Expanding features and product’s capabilities, filling and identifying market gaps